 - Our VM is almost ready.
 As you can see, I'm already using Windows Server 2012, and now all that's left is to configure VMware Tools, which is a VMware toolset to make your virtual machine easier to use.
 Among the features it gives us, I highlight the ability to auto-zoom the screen whenever you resize the window and the clipboard sync, ie you press Ctrl + C on your VM to copy a text or file and press Ctrl + V on your physical machine to paste what you were copying and vice versa.
 You can also transfer files between the virtual machine and physics by dragging and dropping files.

-- VMware Tools is usually installed automatically, but if not, simply click on the “Manage” menu and then the “Install VMware Tools” submenu.
+- Generally, VMware Tools is installed automatically, but if not, just click on the “Manage” menu and then on the “Install VMware Tools” sub-menu.

 - Power On: Serves to turn on your virtual machine when it is turned off.
 In print it is disabled because the VM is already powered on.

 - Shut Down Guest: It is for abruptly shutting down the virtual machine by simulating a shutdown using the power button of your case.
 I do not recommend using this option as it may corrupt your VM as well as damage your physical machine by doing so.
 Always shut down your VM by the operating system itself.

 - Suspend Guest: Allows VMware to save the exact situation of your virtual machine (including open programs, everything), save this block of RAM to your hard drive and shut down your VM.
 When you turn it back on, it will start exactly where you were.

 - Restart Guest: Forcibly restarts your virtual machine, just as it does in Shut Down Guest, simulating a press of the chassis Reset button.
 I also do not recommend unless the virtual machine has crashed and Ctrl + Alt + Delete does not resolve.